-Services that are covered for you What you must pay when you get these services One companion is allowed per trip (companion must be at least 18 years old).
-On some trips, you may have to share a ride with other transportation clients.
-Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request.
-Drivers do not have medical training.
-In case of emergency, call 911.
-This benefit does not cover transportation by: Stretcher Ambulance You can get more information by viewing the Vendor Information Sheet at MyUHC.com/CommunityPlan or by calling Customer Service to have a paper copy sent to you.
-Urgently needed services \$55 copayment for each visit.
-A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Services that are covered for you What you must pay when you get these services older with you.
+You may have to share a ride with other passengers in a van or bus.
+Multi-passenger vehicles for this service cannot accommodate special needs.
+If you need to cancel a scheduled trip, you must let us know by 5 p.m. on the last business day before the trip.
+If a trip has been arranged and you are not at the pickup location or do not cancel on time, a trip will still be deducted from your annual transportation benefit.
+Transportation may be denied at the driver's discretion.
+This includes when a passenger appears to be impaired by drugs or alcohol, is disorderly, or is verbally or physically abusive to the driver or other passengers.
+The network transportation provider has the right to refuse to transport a member for any remaining trips due to these circumstances.
+Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
 Your plan must cover urgently needed services and only charge you in-network cost sharing.
 Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable. \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or \$65 copayment for each visit. \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
 Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
 You pay these amounts until you reach the out-of-pocket maximum.